LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 Holy Week: Living Holy Week Every Day...

-The story of the Passion is one which continues today – and every day - in our lives and the lives of the people all over the planet.
-It is told in the lives of the poor, in the lives of refugees and immigrants, in the lives of people in prison, in the lives of people on death row, in the lives of single parents, in the lives of the elderly, in the lives of soldiers and combatants and noncombatants, in those who are victims of racism, in those who are powerless, and even in the life of the planet earth which has been so abused.
+The story of the Passion is one which continues today and every day in our lives and the lives of the people all over the planet.
+It is told in the lives of the poor, in the lives of refugees and immigrants, in the lives of people in prison, in the lives of people on death row, in the lives of single parents, in the lives of the elderly, in the lives of soldiers and combatants and noncombatants, in those who are victims of racism, in those who are powerless and even in the life of the planet earth which has been so abused.

 In the First Reading for Passion Sunday, the prophet Isaiah refers to both “speaking” and “listening.”
 The true disciple is both a person who can speak boldly with “a well-trained tongue” and a person whose ear and heart are opened for listening.
 If we are to be a part of healing the brokenness of our world, we need the grace both to listen and to speak.

-Reading the Passion account from Luke reminds us of how quickly the Hosannas proclaimed by the people of Jerusalem become Crucify Him of the temple leaders.
+Listening to the Passion account reminds us how quickly the Hosannas proclaimed by the people of Jerusalem become the "Crucify Him" of the temple leaders.
 We’ve heard it all before and we’re inclined to think, “Been there, done that.”
 But have we?

 What do these days say about the atrocities of horror being rained upon Ukraine?
 What do these days say about multiple meaningless shootings in so many parts of our country?
-What do these days say about the atmosphere of mistrust and falsehood that surrounds us daily?
+What do these days say about the atmosphere of mistrust, falsehood bigotry that surrounds us daily?
+Does "Crucify Him" now take on new dimensions for us?
+It should.

 It is important for us to look at Holy Week as a single event.
 One alone is not enough.
 Holy Week defines who we are.
 We are the people of the Table, the people of the Cross, the people of the Empty Tomb.